There’s a reason trail running is booming in popularity over the last few years

 Tough Runner UK Ethos

 At Tough Runner UK we’re dedicated to making a difference with events that make athletes feel valued.
 We’re committed to bring the best value events to Wales.
-The team have more than 30 years of taking part in major sporting events around the globe and we are always looking for new innovations that set us apart from the others.
+The team have a vast amount of years taking part in major sporting events around the globe and we are always looking for new innovations that set us apart from the others.